Adiabatic groupoids and secondary invariants in K-theory: Introduction

-The Lie algebroid of $X\times X$ is given by the tangent bundle $TX$: it is a Lie groupoid and, by means of the Fourier transform, its C*-algebra $C^*_r(TX)$ is isomorphic to $C_0(T^*X)$, that is the closure of 0-order symbols on $X$.
+The Lie algebroid of $X\times X$ is given by the tangent bundle $TX$, it is a Lie groupoid and, by means of the Fourier transform, its groupoid C*-algebra $C^*_r(TX)$ is isomorphic to $C_0(T^*X)$ (notice that 0-order symbols on $X$ are bounded multipliers of this algebra).
 By Poincaré duality, see \cite{CS}, we know that $K_*(C_0(T^*X))$ is isomorphic to $KK_*(C(X),\CC)$, the K-homology of $X$.

 So, following the abstract construction given in the previous subsection, we have that $K_*(C^*_r(TX))$ is the receptacle of the fundamental classes and the analytical index gives the primary invariants.
 But we would like to have a realization of $\mathrm{Ind}$ as an element of KK-theory or, better, as the boundary map of a semi-split exact sequence as in \eqref{eq2intro}.